I tested the best laptop docking stations – here’s what I recommend for your office setup

 Who it's for: CalDigit's docking station is perfect for power users with demanding tasks.
 If you routinely work with external drives or high-resolution displays, this device's versatility will save you from contact plugging and unplugging.
 It's compatible with Windows, macOS, and ChromeOS laptops.
 The TS4 even works with iPads.

-Who should look elsewhere: At nearly $400, the CalDigit TS4 is one of the most expensive options on this list.
-I wouldn't recommend it to anyone on a tight budget.
+Who should look elsewhere: At nearly $400, the CalDigit TS4 is one of the most expensive options on this list, so I wouldn't recommend it to anyone on a tight budget.
 I also wouldn't suggest the docking station to people who have a triple monitor setup.
 The dock can't support that many panels at once.

 CalDigit TS4 Thunderbolt 4 Dock specs: Ports: 3x Thunderbolt 4, 3x USB-C, 5x USB-A, 1x DisplayPort 1.4, 1x SD card slot, 1x microSD card, 1x 2.5 Gigabit Ethernet, 1x front combo audio in/out, 1x rear audio out, 1x rear audio in | Display: HDMI: Dual 6K @ 60 Hz (1), Dual 4K @ 60 Hz (1), 8K @ 60Hz (1); DisplayPort: 4K @ 144Hz (1); supports up to 2 total displays